Jeremy Larner: The Candidate

-Academy Award

-In 1973, Larner got an Oscar for Best Original Screenplay for his script for The Candidate.
+In 1973, Larner won an Oscar for Best Original Screenplay for his script for The Candidate.

-Political implications

 Some politicians, like Dan Quayle, did not seem to realize the movie was ironic.
-Quayle spoke frequently about how the movie had inspired him, causing Larner, during the 1988 elections, to write an op-ed for The New York Times, saying, "Mr. Quayle, this was not a how-to movie, it was a watch-out movie.
-And you are what we should be watching out for!"
+Quayle spoke frequently about how the movie had inspired him, causing Larner, during the 1988 elections, to write an op-ed for The New York Times, saying, "Sorry, Senator Quayle, you thought we were telling you 'how-to,' when we were trying to say: watch out.
+You missed the irony.
+Unless, in a way I never could have foreseen, you are the irony."

 During this time, Larner occasionally wrote speeches for politicians, like Bill Bradley, when he gave his basic position on Israel, or stars like Robert Redford, when he spoke in behalf of environmentalism.

 Later work

-In 1987 Larner began to write poetry, and in 1989 began to have public readings.
+In 1987, Larner began to write poetry, and in 1989 began to have public readings.
 In 1992, he wrote a long story, titled "Rack's Rules", the only piece of fiction in an anthology titled Sex, Death & God in Los Angeles.
 After losing his home in the 1991 Oakland Hills fire, he contributed an article to Fire in the Hills, a compilation of responses to the fire, and became a regular contributor to New Choices magazine.

 Sleep apnea

-Larner moved back to New York City in the 90's, where he reached a point of severe disorientation before being diagnosed with sleep apnea, and wrote an article about the condition (not diagnosed or treatable until the 1980s) and his experience of it, that caused many people to recognize and recover completely from a state that otherwise can lead to sudden death.
+Larner moved back to New York City in the 1990s, where he reached a point of severe disorientation before being diagnosed with sleep apnea, and wrote an article about the condition (not diagnosed or treatable until the 1980s) and his experience of it, that caused many people to recognize and recover completely from a state that otherwise can lead to sudden death.